Your Experience as a Woman Is Not TMI

 Here’s the truth:

-“It's not ‘too much information’ to discuss being a woman having a woman's experience.”
+“It's not ‘too much information’ to share your experience as a woman.”

 These are all normal parts of being alive in a female body.
 Let's normalize talking about our experiences as women and all that we go through in our lifetime.